coldclimate/omnomfrickinnom/content/blog/2021-01-11-korean-butternut-feta.markdown

 * Pour the honey over the top and return to the grill for a few minutes.
 Don't let it catch.
 * Slice up the butternut into large cubes.  it'll be a bit squidgy
 * Mix the feta and the squash
-* Pile it up, scatter over seeds (these would have benefited from aminute under the hot grill) and a squeeze of lime
+* Pile it up, scatter over seeds (these would have benefited from a minute under the hot grill) and a squeeze of lime
 * We had seconds (unphotographed), piled onto thick, hot buttered toast, and it was excellent.

 ## Result